-If you’re using your overdraft a lot and you have savings, it may be worth using them to pay off what you can.
-The interest you earn could be less than your overdraft fees.
-So, you may be better off by using your savings to reduce your overdraft balance and lower your fees.
+If you’re using your arranged overdraft a lot and you have savings, it may be worth using them to pay off what you can.
+The interest you earn could be less than your arranged overdraft fees.
+So, you may be better off by using your savings to reduce your arranged overdraft balance and lower your fees.

 If you’re concerned about managing your budget, please get in touch in branch or by phone.
 We will listen and help as best we can.